realpython/python-guide/docs/writing/structure.rst

 a broad sense, what your finished product will look like.

-In this section we take a closer look at Python's module and import systems as they are the central element to enforcing structure in your project.
+In this section we take a closer look at Python's module and import systems as they are the central elements to enforcing structure in your project.
 We then discuss various perspectives on how to build code which can be extended and tested reliably.